Lahnstein

 Understand

 The main parts of the town are on the Rhine, Oberlahnstein being south of the river Lahn and Niederlahnstein north of the river.
 There are also a number of small communities along and above the river Lahn belonging to the town.
-These include Friedland, Freidrichssegen and Lahnstein auf der Höhe.
+These include Friedland, Friedrichssegen and Lahnstein auf der Höhe.

 Get in